QwertyAndrew/ImagePixelGrabber/README.md

 pip install Pillow
 ```

-Once installed, you are ready to go.
+Once installed, you are ready.

 # Usage
 1. Implement a PNG, JPG, or JPEG file inside the folder.
+Don't worry, it can be in any resolution.

 ![](/ImageForREADME/ImageInFolder.jpg)

 2. Open the Python file.
 3. As long as it's a valid file format, the image itself will be resized to 64x64 resolution.
-It will also open the file just to let you know how it will looks like.

 ![](/ImageForREADME/Success.jpg)

 4. Wait until the console prints "Success", there will be a new text file, contains an array of color value from the resized image.
+There will also be a compressed image inside the folder for you to preview at.

 ![](/ImageForREADME/ColorValueTXT.jpg)

 5. To implement the color value to the game, create a new [Pastebin](https://pastebin.com), paste the color array inside.
+Remember to set it public, and upload.

 ![](/ImageForREADME/Pastebin.jpg)

-6. Remember to set it public, and upload to Pastebin.
-7. Copy the ID of your Pastebin, you can even use the example ID below.
+6. Copy the ID of your Pastebin, you can even use the example ID below.

 ![](/ImageForREADME/PastebinID.jpg)

-8. Simply paste the ID to the texbox in the game.
+7. Simply paste the ID to the texbox in the game.
-9. Your image is now in the game.
+8. Your image is now in the game.

 ![](/ImageForREADME/UploadImage.gif)

+# Troubleshooting
+I will update the game so that it can detect potential errors for the users instead of "Invalid ID".
+So for now, this section will be empty.

+# Potential Issues (that I might fix later)
+1. If the script is placed in a directory without "write" permissions, it may fail.
+2. The script will keep printing a message and clearing the screen if no image provided, not really user-friendly lol.
+3. The script assumes that the image file name won't exceed OS limits for file names.
+4. If the image dimensions are smaller than 64x64 after cropping, the resizing system will go crazy.
+5. This script is not Unix-based friendly, only Windows for now.

 ## License